An aquatic playground for waterskiing, wakeboarding, boating and fishing, discover why Deniliquin is the perfect spot for your next family holiday.

 Keen photographers should head out to a remote spot ten minutes along the Riverina Highways for the opportunity to shoot the Milky Way without ‘light pollution’.

 Deniliquin Fishing Classic

-This year attracted nearly 2000 entrants.
+The famous Deni Fishing Classic attracts over 2000 entrants on a good year.
 At the crack of dawn on Saturday, trailers line up at every available boat ramp and anglers stake out the best spots on the riverbanks.
 The competition is a catch and release affair, so each angler places his catch on a ‘brag mat’ (a sort of official ruler), photographs it, and then returns the fish to the river – unless it’s a carp, in which case it goes in the nearest bin.
 Submissions are all digital for the first time this year and there are many prize categories.
 The title of ‘champion angler’ goes to the person who catches the biggest Murray cod.
-This year it’s Collin Brown, who reeled in an impressive 95cm specimen.

 Farm gate cafés - Long Table Café

 The concept of farm gate cafés has been slow to catch on around Deni, but places such as the Long Table Café, 20 minutes east of town, are making inroads.
-The Smits family has run this farm for 11 years and opened the café five years ago.
+The Smits family has run this farm for around 20 years and opened the café in 2011.
 Lawry Smits, a trained horticulturalist, quit his council job as a parks and garden operator to run the farm and café full-time with his wife Kathy.
-A very reasonable $65 will get you a three-course set menu and a bus service to and from Deni so you can complement your meal with a good wine.
+When the café is open (check the Long Table Café website) you can get you a three-course set menu and a bus service to and from Deni so at a very reasonable price.

 Deni Ute Muster